gbarska/fitness-tracker/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+### for Firebase add: package.json

+## FIREBASE

+I have commented the code that persists the data on firebase to protect my private credentials.
+Therefore you can test the app easily because I mocked the data.

+If you want to try it with firebase search for 'FIREBASE' at root folder and uncomment the code..

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).